Letters from Lunenburg

 She lives in a dark red house on a hill in Lunenburg with a view of the harbour and a cat named Smoke.
 Earl died in 2019 and she is still in that house.
 She is not moving.
 Eight decades of watching, and she has earned every opinion she holds.

 Once a month, she writes you a letter.
 A real one.
 On paper.
 In an envelope.
 With a stamp.
-It will not disappear when you close it.
+Not to a fictional character.
+Not a story you watch from outside.
+A letter addressed to you.
 It will still be there the next morning.

 For